runtimeverification/erc20-semantics/tests/README.md

 - We assume the initial configuration is correctly constructed.
 That is, all the accounts are created, and each account contains all its allowances, including an allowance for itself (needed in case of a transferFrom to itself).
+- caller is set to 7 in preamble